sabs21/forge-mod-dev-docker/README.md

 3. Name the server and set Server Address to 127.0.0.1:25565
 4. Click 'Done'
 5. When the `mc-server` container is running, you should be able to connect to your server.
 Make sure that you've run `copy_mod_to_client.bat` to sync your client's mods folder with the server's mods.

+## Closing Docker
+To close the development containers, you can either close each container through Docker Desktop or perform `CTRL + C` within the container terminal in VS Code.